 Diaries of the Here and Now

-A new project to commemorate the centenary of the Armistice coming soon
+A project to commemorate the centenary of the Armistice

 About this project

 One hundred years ago on November 11th 1918, the guns fell silent and hostilities ceased on the Western Front with the signing of the armistice.
-One hundred years later we reached a day that maybe the men dared to dream was a day they were fighting for, a day in the future that their children’s children would see.
-A day when the world might be a better place because of their actions.
-The Diaries of the Here and Now will record that day and give a snapshot into the lives of the people who take part.
+One hundred years later we reached a day that maybe the men dared to dream about; a day they were fighting for, a day in the future that their children’s children would see, a day when the world might be a better place because of their actions.
+The Diaries of the Here and Now recorded that day and gives a snapshot into the lives of the people who took part and created diaries.

-The Diaries of the Here and Now is a two part project developed by artist Dawn Cole in partnership with University of Kent Special Collections & Archives and The Canterbury Journey at Canterbury Cathedral to commemorate the centenary of the Armistice.
+The Diaries of the Here and Now, developed by Dawn Cole to commemorate the Centenary of the Armistice took place at two locations; University of Kent Special Collections & Archives and The Memories Project at Canterbury Cathedral as part of The Canterbury Journey project.

-Part 1 asks you to use this hand-made blank diary to record your day on 11th November 2018.
-You can record anything about your day; your thoughts, your feelings, what you did, something important that happened and can be recorded in any way; through written form, photographs, collage, painting, poetry, creative writing.
+The project asked people to use a hand-made blank diary to record their day on 11th November 2018.
+They could record anything about their day; their thoughts, feelings, what they did, something important that happened.
+It could be recorded in any way; through written form, photographs, collage, painting, poetry, creative writing.